gds-operations/vcloud-core/README.md

   password in the fog file.
 This is **not recommended**.

-## VCloud Query
+## vCloud Query

 ### Get results from the vCloud Query API

-VCloud Query is a light wrapper around the vCloud Query API.
+vCloud Query is a light wrapper around the vCloud Query API.

 Any, or all, records of a particular 'type' can be returned.
 These types map to entities in the vCloud system itself, eg: 'vm', 'vApp', 'orgVdc', 'edgeGateway'.